jadarnel27/joshthecoder.com/_drafts/cxconsumer-skewed-parallelism.markdown

 [![threads and waits][7]][7]

 This demonstrates pretty clearly that threads that are attached to the consumer side of the Repartition Streams operator are registering CXCONSUMER waits while waiting on rows to be pushed across the exchange (node 3).
-The waiting issue is aggravated by the fact that rows aren't pushed through the exchange one-at-a-time - a whole, page-sized packet of rows has to accumulate on the right side before it can begin to be consumed by the thread on the right side.
+The waiting issue is aggravated by the fact that rows aren't pushed through the exchange one-at-a-time - a whole, page-sized packet of rows has to accumulate on the right side before it can begin to be consumed by the thread on the left side.

  The producer threads are sending rows as quickly as they can from scan of the 3.7 million rows in the Posts table, but only a few rows qualify for the join condition.
 Thus it takes a long time for full "packets" of rows to build up on the right side of the exchange, and the threads on the left side are left waiting for work to do.